c5-Studios/codePlus/README.md

 1. Copy the code from `MainModule.lua` into a module script under `game.ReplicatedStorage`
 2. Name the module script *codePlus_Main*

-**Adding it to your game with SharedSystem**
+**Adding it to your game with the plugin**
-1. Download the SharedSystem plugin into Roblox Studio, if not already done
+1. Download the *codePlus* plugin into Roblox Studio, if not already done
-2. In the command bar, type `shared.codePlus_Update()`
+2. Press the plugin button, labeled "iGottic's codePlus"

 ## Usage

 > Note: Some functions may be used only by local scripts, some only by server scripts; the remaining functions can be shared universally.
 Keep this in mind when referencing the functions.

-**Installing codePlus into a script**
-Installation is super easy.
+**Installing codePlus into a script manually** Installation is super easy.
 At the beginning of a script, type:
 `local cp = require(game.ReplicatedStorage:WaitForChild("codePlus_Main"))`

+**Installing codePlus into a script with plugin**
+If you have the plugin, you don't have to worry: it will install codePlus into every script created!

 **Using a codePlus userdata (functions, values, etc.)**
 - To use a variable, use cp.VariableName.
 You can change the values in it as well!
-- To use a function, use cp.FunctionName(args) or cp:FunctionName(args).
-To change the function, do cp.FunctionName = function()
+- To use a function, use cp.FunctionName(args) or cp:FunctionName(args) ([depends on function used]).
+To change and customize the function, do cp.FunctionName = function()
 - And so forth and so on.
 Every other userdata can be referenced by the variable method.